hrtovey/heather-website/src/post/2021-09-10_what-is-liquid.md

 So if we want to get the information that's inside the articles object inside the blog object, we can do that by writing `blog.articles`.

 "But Heather, do you really expect me to memorize all of that?"
 No. I certainly don't.
-I use [Shopify's documentation](https://shopify.dev/api/liquid) to read about what objects we have access to and to refresh myself day-to-day when I need to grab some specific information.
+I use [Shopify's documentation](https://shopify.dev/api/liquid) to read about what objects we have access to and to refresh my memory day-to-day when I need to grab some specific information.

 So when I said Shopify told me where to find that information, they really did.
 It's in their documentation with code examples to get you started.